leshkoapps/mediafire-objectivec-sdk/README.md

   #import "MediaFireSDK/MediaFireSDK.h"
   ```

-8. Add the following configuration code to your `AppDelegate.m` within `didFinishLaunchingWithOptions`
+8. Add the following configuration code to your `AppDelegate.m` within `didFinishLaunchingWithOptions` or `applicationDidFinishLaunching`

   ```obj-c
   [MediaFireSDK createWithConfig:@{@"app_id" : @"<your app id>", @"api_key" : @"<your api key>"}];